Faraj11/CTP-Fall-2025-Project/README.md

 ### Data Included
 This repository includes the processed NYC restaurant data (`nyc_restaurants_merged.csv`).

-**Note**: The original Yelp Academic Dataset JSON files (`yelp_academic_dataset_review.json` and `yelp_academic_dataset_business.json`) are excluded from this repository due to their large size.
+**Note**: The original Yelp Academic Dataset JSON files (`yelp_academic_dataset_review.json` ~5.3GB and `yelp_academic_dataset_business.json` ~118MB) are excluded from this repository due to GitHub's 100MB file size limit.
 These files are required for the USA Yelp Analysis Dashboard.
 You can obtain them from the [Yelp Open Dataset](https://www.yelp.com/dataset) if you want to use the USA analysis features.
+Place them in the project root directory.

 ## Usage